ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 **2019.05**
 :    **Winter 2019 Honour Roll**

-     Achieved a high grade point average as a full-time student at the International College of Manitoba.
+     Achieved a high GPA as a full-time student at the International College of Manitoba.

 -----
 ### Skills
+:    ·  Hold a valid Class 5 driver's license with a clean driving record
+     ·  Capable of driving both automatic and manual transmission vehicles with confidence and expertise ·  Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes ·  Own a reliable vehicle ensuring punctuality and dependability for daily commute to work

-**Interpersonal Skills**
+**Soft Skills**
-:    1.
-Critically Analyses
-     2. Teamwork
-     3. Attention to Detail
+:    ·  Attention to Detail
-     4. Fast Learner
+     ·  Teamwork
-     5. Problem-solving
+     ·  Problem-solving
-     6. Time Management
+     ·  Time Management

-**Life Skill**
-:    1.
-Clean Class 5 driver's license
-     2. Familiar with pressure washers and vacuum
+     ·  Fast Learner

 **Software**
 :    1.
 Microsoft Office
      2. Linux/Unix Remote Server